mrityunjayapv/CTF-Writeups/overthewire/natas/natas22.md

 ## Approach

-Since this is an basic challenge, I planned to use python to find the flag using redirects blocking.
+Since this is an basic challenge, I planned to use python to find the flag using type juggling.

 ---